ropg/SVESADS/README.md

 ![](images/missing.png)

-Now to be sure: if you're going to risk getting in trouble in the middle of nowhere, get a COSPAS/SARSAT Personal Locator Beacon.
-Size of a pack of cigarettes, costs 200 euros one-time fee, press button anywhere on earth and get help.
+Now to be sure: if you're going to risk getting in trouble in the middle of nowhere, please get a [COSPAS/SARSAT Personal Locator Beacon](https://en.wikipedia.org/wiki/Emergency_position-indicating_radiobeacon_station).
+Size of a pack of cigarettes, costs around 200 euros one-time fee, press button anywhere on earth and get help.

 ![](images/PLB.png)

-**But am I crazy in thinking that having an internationally standardized 6 x 6 meter symbol to be improvised on the ground which can be found by software on today's rapidly tasked commercial satellite images is still way way better than flying at low altitude while searching a massive area?**
+**But am I crazy in thinking that when you're looking for people that _don't_ have a PLB, looking for an internationally standardized 6 x 6 meter symbol to be improvised on the ground which can be found by software on today's rapidly tasked commercial satellite images is still lightyears better than flying at low altitude while searching a massive area?
+Even if you do both: tasking imagery is likely much cheaper than flying helicopters and planes.**